openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 Here you see details of the git repository that hosts the source code within the `describe` output.

-Notice that in the `describe` output above there's a list of GitHub webhook URLs.
-You can configure these URLS with a git hosting service to trigger a new build automatically when changes are committed and pushed up to a git repository.
-However, be advised--you need ownership permission in the particular repository or a fork of the repository in order to trigger builds automatically.
+Notice that the `describe` output above lists a list of GitHub webhook URLs.
+You can configure these URLs with a git hosting service to automatically trigger a new build when changes are committed and pushed to a git repository.
+However, be advised that you need ownership permission in the particular repository or a fork of the repository to trigger builds automatically.

 # Triggering a binary input build using local code

 A typical workflow to follow when developing an application is to create and update code in the application source code on your own local machine.
 Then, when you are ready to make the changes live, you commit the updated code locally and push the updates to the git repository linked to the build configuration.
 If a webhook has been configured, a new build and deployment will be triggered automatically when the commit is made.
-Also you can trigger a new build manually.
+Also, you can trigger a new build manually.

 OpenShift allows you to trigger a build against changed code stored in the local filesystem.
-You don't need to go through the effort of committing the changes to git.
+You don't need to go through the effort of committing the changes to Git.
 Building code that's stored locally in OpenShift is called a binary input build.

 Let's trigger a binary input build now.